Roadmap

 Email inside the platform

-We turned the platform into a full-fledged email client — clients no longer have to switch between our dashboard and Gmail.
-Incoming emails land in the chat, AI helps with drafts, and templates get reused.
+Turned the platform into a full-fledged email client — clients no longer switch between our dashboard and Gmail.
+Incoming emails land in the chat, AI helps with drafts, templates get reused.

 • Incoming emails as threads right in the dashboard